We pick up hobbies for a lot of reasons. Sometimes it’s passion, sometimes catharsis, and sometimes just for the sake of passing the time.

 Before you get too emotionally invested in turning your hobby into a business, will your hobby make money?
 ROI stands for return on investment.
 It’s how you determine if something is actually profitable.

-If you plan on selling cross stitch designs, for example, you need to at least sell your designs for more than the cost of materials and your time spent making your products.
+If you plan on selling cross-stitch designs, for example, you need to at least sell your designs for more than the cost of materials and the time spent making your products.

-“Scalability” is a word you hear a lot in business but almost never in the general hobby world.
+“Scalability” is a word you often hear in business but almost never in the general hobby world.
 The idea of scalability is that as demand increases, a business can grow to accommodate that demand.

 For businesses, this often means hiring more people.
 If you’re just starting out with your hobby, this probably isn’t going to happen anytime soon.
-But as demand increases for your product, how are you going to be able to meet demand?
-Can you speed your process up?
+But how will you meet demand for your product as it increases?
+Can you speed up your process?
 Is there a way to automate cross-stitching?
-Is there something else that you can sell that is a one-time creation that you can sell over and over?
+Is there something else that you can sell that is a one-time creation you can sell over and over?